FinAssistant/financial-assistant/docs/architecture/data-models.md

 - Values and investment preferences
 - Goal conflicts and prioritization
 - Behavioral patterns and insights
+- All spending analysis results and personality profiles

 **Benefits:**
 ✅ Natural conversational extraction